 Let's Talk Music Lecture Series

-The"Let's Talk Music" lecture series is a great opportunity to learn more about the music to be performed in our upcoming concert featuring Holst's The Planets.
-Our guest speaker is David Gonzol, Professor, Director of Music Education, Graduate Program Coordinator, MMME Shepherd University.
+The"Let's Talk Music" lecture series is a great opportunity to learn more about the music to be performed in our upcoming concert featuring Beethoven's Piano Concerto No. 5 and Symphony No. 5.
+Our guest speaker is Scott Beard, Associate Provost and Dean, Graduate Studies & Continuing Education Concert Pianist, Shepherd University.

 To find out more or register for the program, click here